bluz71/vim-mistfly-statusline/README.md

 _mistfly statusline_ is a simple, fast and informative `statusline` for Vim and (legacy) Neovim coded in Vimscript.

-:point_right: Contemporary Neovim users should use the pure-Lua [linefly](https://github.com/bluz71/nvim-linefly) plugin instead of _mistfly_.
+:point_right: Contemporary Neovim users will need to use the pure-Lua [linefly](https://github.com/bluz71/nvim-linefly) plugin instead of _mistfly_.

 _mistfly_ provides optional `tabline` and Neovim `winbar` support when the